yassirlaaouissi/ExodusC2/README.md

 # ExodusC2
-This Command and Control PoC is made to crossthe red sea of blue teaming solutions.
+This Command and Control PoC is made to cross the red sea of blue teaming solutions.
+ExodusC2 is not to be confused with the mobile malware strain called Exodus, and no I am not christian though I like the biblical reference.
 Operating from a client-server model, from kernel mode on the victim it evades at least most commercial EDR solutions.
 The ability to implement your own covert channel is a big plus to try and evade network detection.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/59022605/190503049-a4ba6757-de2d-4b15-ac09-627b6b9297b8.png" data-canonical-src="https://user-images.githubusercontent.com/59022605/190503049-a4ba6757-de2d-4b15-ac09-627b6b9297b8.png" height="600" />